Faculty Opening in

-The College of Pharmacy at Purdue University is seeking applications to fill a faculty position in the Department of Industrial and Physical Pharmacy in the general area of Pharmaceutical Biotechnology.
+The College of Pharmacy at Purdue University is seeking applications to fill a faculty position in the Department of Industrial and Physical Pharmacy in the general area of Pharmaceutical Biotechnology and/or Advanced Manufacturing.

-The position is for a full-time tenure-track Assistant Professor, Associate Professor or Professor.
-The faculty member is expected to establish an externally funded research program and will teach courses in the undergraduate, graduate and professional (PharmD) programs.
-It is expected that the individual will collaborate on various research activities within the department and in multidisciplinary, multi-institutional research throughout the University.
+The position is for a full-time tenure-track Assistant Professor or Associate Professor.
+The faculty member is expected to establish an externally funded research program and will teach courses in the undergraduate, graduate, and professional (PharmD) programs.
+It is expected that the individual will collaborate on various research activities within the department and in multidisciplinary, research throughout the University.
 This is a nine-month (academic year) appointment.

-- Formulation, analysis and manufacturing of peptide, protein, cell-based and/or nucleic acid-based therapeutics
+- Formulation-manufacturing interface (e.g., stability, analysis, and/or manufacturing) of peptide, protein, cell-based and/or nucleic acid-based therapeutics, vaccines, and/or immunotherapeutics

-Qualifications: The candidate must hold a PhD degree or equivalent in a relevant discipline such as pharmaceutical sciences, engineering, biochemistry, analytical chemistry and biophysics or closely related field.
+Qualifications: The candidate must hold a PhD degree or equivalent in a relevant discipline such as pharmaceutical sciences, engineering, biochemistry, analytical chemistry and biophysics or a closely related field.
 The candidate will have an outstanding record of scientific and technical accomplishment, an exceptional potential for world-class research and a commitment to both undergraduate and graduate education.
-Purdue University’s College of Pharmacy is committed to advancing diversity in all areas of faculty effort including scholarship, instruction, and engagement.
-Candidates must address, in their letter of interest, their past experiences, current interest or activities, and/or future goals to promote a climate that values diversity and inclusion
+Purdue University’s Department of Industrial and Physical Pharmacy is committed to advancing diversity in all areas of faculty effort including scholarship, instruction, and engagement.
+Candidates should address at least one of these areas in a separate Diversity and Inclusion Statement, indicating their past experiences, current interests or activities, and/or future goals to promote a climate that values diversity and inclusion.